 The Company does not have an internal audit function as the Board believes the business is neither the size nor complexity that requires such a function.
-The Board is currently responsible for monitoring the effectiveness of internal controls, risk management procedures and governance.
+The Audit Committee meets at least twice a year and is responsible for monitoring the effectiveness of internal controls, risk management procedures and governance.